-"You still got that damn demon, came right up when you didn't even have to- still watched my back when I practically turned on yours"
+"You still got that damn demon, came right up when you didn't even have to- still watched my back when I practically turned on yours."

 Dean blinked and watched his brother, eyes saddening as he took note of Sam's pallor.

-His head dipping, Dean closed his eyes, ready for another few hours of silence from Sam when he felt rather than heard something stir and reaching his hand out to Sam's arm, felt the fine tremour snake down to his fingers and Sam's finger press to his.
+His head dipping, Dean closed his eyes, ready for another few hours of silence from Sam when he felt rather than heard something stir and reaching his hand out to Sam's arm, felt the fine tremor snake down to his fingers and Sam's finger press to his.

 "Sammy?
 Come on back kid..."

-Eyes rolled behind Sam's lids, his forehead creasing into a frown as his neck turned and a low moan, like a muffled word choked at the back of Sam's throat before his lips even parted he was calling for Dean.
+Eyes rolled behind Sam's lids, his forehead creasing into a frown as his neck turned into a low moan, like a muffled word choked at the back of Sam's throat before his lips even parted he was calling for Dean.

 "Right here man.
 Right here.
 Bout time you woke up."